jeroenjanssens/jeroenjanssens.github.io/_posts/2013-11-24-stochastic-outlier-selection.markdown

 ### <a name="detecting-anomalous-senators"></a>Detecting anomalous senators

 Last week, I had the pleasure to talk about outlier selection and one-class classification at the [NYC Machine Learning meetup][meetup].
-(The video and slides will soon be put online by [G33ktalk](http://g33ktalk.com/).)
+[Hakka Labs](http://www.hakkalabs.co/) recorded it, and put the [video and slides online](http://www.hakkalabs.co/articles/outlier-selection-and-one-class-classification-by-jeroen-janssens).
 In order to not just show fancy graphs and boring equations I created a [demo in D3 and CoffeeScript][demo], of which you see a screenshot below.
 In the [demo][demo], I apply SOS on roll call voting data, which is inspired by [this post on visualizing the senate](http://vikparuchuri.com/blog/how-divided-is-the-senate/) by Vik Paruchuri.
 The demo illustrates how the approximated outlier probability of each senator evolves as more Stochastic Neighbor Graphs (SNG) are being sampled.
 (Please note that SNGs are not discussed in this post.)

 [![Detecting anomalous senators](/img/sos-senators.png)][demo]